 WE WON!I am beyond thankful to share that the court has ruled in our favor.
 Our music and mission will continue - and we will remain Hendrix Music Academy.
 I want to express my sincere gratitude to everyone who has supported me through this confusing and difficult experience.
 All I have ever wanted to do is to help kids in our neighborhood.
 I saw a problem, and I wanted to use what little resources I have to fix it.
 And being able to celebrate my uncle's legacy and music is truly an honor and a responsibility that I have always taken very seriously.
 I know he would be proud of all that we've accomplished and that we will continue to share his love of music with children from all walks of life.
 Please donate today to help us offset the legal expenses.
 Sincerely,Tina Hendrix

-My father drew beautiful images of his big brother, Jimi, my entire life.
+My father drew beautiful images of his big brother, Jimi, throughout my entire life.
 It was

 therapeutic to him.
 I remember as a small child, "enhancing" some of his

 art with my crayons, and he never got upset about it.
 My dad has given

 me those works of art to use at the Hendrix Music Academy.

 Hendrix, LLC., is run by my grandfather Al's second wife, June Jinka's daughter, Janie.
 Janie has no blood relation to Jimi or Leon, but has taken the Hendrix name as her own, along with Jimi's estate, causing much confusion about the legacy, and who Jimi's family really is.

 Janie and Experience Hendrix, LLC, has successfully sued Jimi's brother, Leon, my dad, to prevent us from using my dad’s art

 in the future.
 Hendrix Music Academy can no longer use any of my dad's